Russian documentary film festival fights censorship with 'Zapovednik' | DW | 11.12.2019

 Restrictions on the art world are increasing in Russia.
 But the country's biggest documentary film festival remains defiant to government control — including by showing a controversial animated satire co-produced by DW.

-Mafia-esque Italian music plays as Russian president Vladimir Putin strokes a cat and consults about how to get his falling political rating back up.
-The Belarusian president Aleksandr Lukashenko sings an operatic love song to woo both Putin and German Chancellor Merkel.
+Mafia-esque Italian music plays as Russian President Vladimir Putin strokes a cat and consults about how to get his falling political rating back up.
+Belarusian President Aleksandr Lukashenko sings an operatic love song to woo both Putin and German Chancellor Merkel.
 Russia's Foreign Minister Sergey Lavrov performs a musical routine insisting "it wasn't us," and that blaming Russia for anything is "Russophobia."

 If these scenes sound surreal it's because they are part of an animated satire, titled Zapovednik and co-produced by Deutsche Welle.
 An hour-long version of the cartoon has aired at this year's Artdocfest in Moscow, Russia's biggest documentary festival which was held this year from December 5 - 12.